AfriGen-D/chiptimptation-vcf-liftover/docs/README.md

-# chiptimptation-vcf-liftover Documentation
+# chiptimputation-vcf-liftover Documentation

-This directory contains the documentation for the chiptimptation-vcf-liftover pipeline, built using VitePress.
+This directory contains the documentation for the chiptimputation-vcf-liftover pipeline, built using VitePress.

 ## 🚀 Quick Start